 As Assistant Principal, I will support students, teachers, and families to build upon HD Cooke's successes, while also working to overcome the challenges faced every day.

 I am excited to get to know each of you and to work alongside you.
 It is truly a privilege to be part of this amazing community.

 Jackie Alvarado, Director of Strategy and Logistics

 Prior to coming to DCPS in July, she was the Permits and Customer Service Manager with DC Parks and

 Recreation and before that she worked for 12 years at The Washington Post in the newsroom.
 Ms. Jackie is a graduate of Wilson High School and the University of Maryland, College Park.
 Ms. Jackie was born in El Salvador.
 She lives in DC with her husband, 2 sons.

-Yolanda Valderrama, Parent Engagement
+Yolanda Valderrama, Dean of Parent Engagement

 Faculty and Staff